cortexlabs/cortex/docs/quick-start.md

     replicas: 1
 ```

-This will make your model available as a live web service that can make real-time predictions.
+This will make the model available as a live web service that can make real-time predictions.

-**Deploy the application to the cluster**
+## Deploy the application

 ```bash
 cortex deploy
 ```

-You can track the status of your resources using the `get` and `status` commands:
+You can track the status of the resources using the `get` and `status` commands:

 ```bash
 cortex get